By: Chef Ben Davis

 1 cup sugar

 1 tbsp cornstarch

 1-2 tsp Balsamic vinegar (highest quality available)

 1. Preheat the oven to 300o F in convection or convection bake mode.
 Prepare the cocoa crumble by combining the butter and sugar in the bowl of an electric stand mixer.
 On medium speed cream the ingredients for 5 to 7 minutes or until very light.
-While the mixer is running, sift together in a bowl the flour, cornmeal, cocoa powder, almond flour and salt.
-Add the mixture to the bowl and blend on low speed until you have a crumbly mixture.
+While the mixer is running, sift together in a bowl the flour, cornmeal, cocoa powder, almond flour, and salt.
+Add the mixture to the bowl and blend at low speed until you have a crumbly mixture.

-2. Spread the mixture onto a parchment paper lined baking sheet.
+2. Spread the mixture onto a parchment paper-lined baking sheet.
 Place the tray in the oven and bake for 15 to 20 minutes.
 Remove from the oven and place the tray on a rack.
 Let the mixture cool completely before transferring to an airtight container.
 Store at room temperature until ready to use.

 Prepare the red wine roasted pears

 1. Preheat the oven in Roast mode to 350o F. Combine the 3 tbsp of sugar and scraped vanilla bean in a small bowl.